MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/define-general-properties-scheduling-forecast.md

 # Define general properties and scheduling

 >[!NOTE]
-> If you have opted in for early access, see [Define general properties and scheduling in early access](#define-general-properties-and-scheduling-in-early-access).
+> If you have opted in for early access, follow the process as specified in [Define general properties and scheduling in early access](#define-general-properties-and-scheduling-in-early-access).

 Using the general properties and scheduling options of the forecast configuration page, you can define a forecast model by specifying a hierarchy and timeframe.